3D Breast Tomosynthesis at Zilkha Radiology

 Zilkha Radiology has the most technically advanced, up-to-date 3D Mammography.

 Zilkha Radiology also offers stereotactic breast biopsy, ultrasound guided breast biopsy and MR guided breast biopsy.
+Arrangements can be made to have biopsies performed on certain evenings and weekends.

 The brain is a highly complex organ.
 The most important cell of the brain is the neuron.
 Neurons connect with each other via the axons.
 A group of axons traveling together is called a fiber tract.
 Fiber tracts are like cables.
 They help connect the important structures in the brain.